canfar/openstack-sandbox/doc/user_guide/image_management.md

 For batch processing, VMs will require the installation of [HTCondor](http://research.cs.wisc.edu/htcondor/) so that running instances will be able to consume jobs from the processing queue.
 A script that may be provided to a VM as **user data** (executed by cloud-init when instantiated) can perform this installation.
+It will also be necessary to **share the VM** with the CANFAR batch processing project.

 In this guide we will cover several major topics related to the management of VMs: